Bhanditz/page-accesscap/README.md

 * Potentially malicious users
 * Regular users constantly hitting certain page or invoking certain method (with no bad intention of course)

-When it is the former one, the way I like to handle this is I will redirect the bad guy to some external [warning page](https://legalpiracy.wordpress.com/2011/01/10/ddos-attacks-and-the-law) and drive them out at once!
+When it is the former one, the way I would handle this in a slightly distinct manner is I will redirect the bad guy to some external [warning page](https://legalpiracy.wordpress.com/2011/01/10/ddos-attacks-and-the-law) and drive them out at once!
 Otherwise, prompt them to come back later after some coffee break.

 ### Usage and demo
 On the demo login page, simply keep on hitting the login button consecutively (threshold is configurable) and get warned about the login attempt cap.
 Persistent enough?
-Keep on doing it and you'll be taken to this legal piracy page!
+Keep on doing it and get a revelation!